Tax Relief Scams: Spotting & Avoiding an IRS Tax Relief Scam

 - Accepts All Tax Relief Cases – Tax relief agencies that take on the cases of all taxpayers seeking help are likely simply trying to make money.
 As mentioned above, no tax relief agency can provide real assistance in every case.
 Any tax relief agency that promises to do so is not being truthful with you.

 - Offers You a 30-Day Money Back Guarantee – Again, no tax relief agency can provide a taxpayer with relief in every set of circumstances.
 Any agency that offers you such a guarantee is probably not legitimate.

 - Makes All the Decisions For You – Any good tax relief agency should thoroughly analyze your case and explain all of your options.
-The ultimate decision as to how to handle your tax debt should be made by you, not by a tax relief agency, so that you are totally aware of all risks and consequences of the decision that you are making.
+The ultimate decision as to how to handle your tax problem should be made by you, not by a tax relief agency so that you are totally aware of all risks and consequences of the decision that you are making.

 - Offers You a Fee that May Increase Throughout Your Case – Reputable tax relief agencies typically charge you a set flat fee that does not change throughout your case.
 Tax relief scams often charge you a low initial fee, only to require additional fees as your case requires further action or lasts for a longer period of time.

 - Exhibits Bad Ratings or Comments by Consumers – The Better Business Bureau often will list legitimate, successful tax relief agencies as having high ratings.
 Likewise, agencies who operate scams or otherwise illegitimate tax relief agencies will not have high ratings with companies like the Better Business Bureau or online resources that list consumer reviews of tax relief agencies.